 Before you add a video to your blog post, ensure you have enough reasons why it should be there.
 Have a purpose for it.
 If your message isn’t clear, viewers will be left confused and, worse, regret why they had to watch it in the first place.

-Not knowing the purpose is part of the reason why some people fail to include a call-to-action in their video.
+Not knowing the purpose is part of the reason why some people fail to include a call to action in their videos.
 Just like the “Like us” button on Facebook or sign-up forms on blogs, a call-to-action in your video makes the viewer see why they had to watch it in the first place.

 Remember, video offers great opportunities that can help your post achieve incredible success.
 Therefore, avoiding these five common mistakes while using video(s) on your blog is a sure way to ensure it has a positive effect.
 That’s all for today.